delingren/walle/remote_transmitter.md

 ## Controller Wiring

 I got a couple of different wireless gamepad controllers from AliExpress and disassembled them.
 They both have tow major PCBs.
 PCB1, the main PCB, contains the battery box, the IC and various buttons.
 PCB2 contains two joysticks and a switch.
 Long story short, this particular one's main PCB has everything I need and needs minimum modification.
 However, it turned out its joysticks are digital, not analog.
-On the other hand, the other contoller's joysticks are analog and the PCB has the same dimentions.
+On the other hand, the other controller's joysticks are analog and the PCB has the same dimensions.
 So I created a Frankenstein controller from both of them.

 PCB1 contains:
 * Left thumb: `L`, `R`, `U`, `D`